Yan-Oliveira/doc-fao/content/advanced-escalations/admin/ticket-settings/escalation-types.rst

    All configured conditions are used to evaluate values present on each action, which is defined as a snapshot of the ticket values taken from the ticket history.
 The time window for this snapshot is defined by the ``TicketHistorySplitTimeThreshold`` setting.
 All actions for a ticket are evaluated one by one each time the escalation is recalculated.

-The ticket created by a customer
+Ticket created by a customer
-   This condition type means that the ticket has to be created by customer (by sending an email, using the customer front-end or by an agent using the ticket phone mask).
+   This condition type means that the ticket has to be created by customer user (by sending an email, using the external interface or by an agent using the *New Phone Ticket* screen).

 Ticket Attributes
    In this drop-down menu you can choose from a list of match types: